Ebanaka21/Dnevnik_back/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## Features

+1. **Teacher Comments**: Teachers can leave comments on grades and homework assignments.
+These comments can be visible to students and parents based on the teacher's settings.
+2. **Curriculum Plans**: Administrators and teachers can manage curriculum plans, including creating, updating, and deleting plans for each class and subject.

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.
 You can also check out [Laravel Learn](https://laravel.com/learn), where you will be guided through building a modern Laravel application.